-- a.
+- 1. Aiding and Abetting Academic Misconduct: - a.
+Knowingly helping, procuring, encouraging or otherwise assisting another person to engage in academic misconduct. - 2.
+Cheating - a.
 Use and/or possession of unauthorized material or technology during an examination, or any other written or oral work submitted for evaluation and/or a grade, such as tape cassettes, notes, tests, calculators, computer programs, cell phones and/or smart phones, or other electronic devices. - b.
 Obtaining assistance with or answers to an examination or any other written or oral work submitted for evaluation and/or a grade from another person with or without that person's knowledge. - c.
 Furnishing assistance with or answers to an examination or any other written or oral work submitted for evaluation and/or a grade to another person. - d.
 Possessing, using, distributing or selling unauthorized copies of an examination, computer program, or any other written or oral work submitted for evaluation and/or a grade. - e.
 Representing as one's own an examination or any other written or oral work submitted for evaluation and/or a grade created by another person. - f.
 Taking an examination or any other written or oral work submitted for evaluation and/or a grade in place of another person. - g.
 Obtaining unauthorized access to the computer files of another person or agency and/or altering or destroying those files. - h.
 Obtaining teacher edition text books, test banks, or other instructional materials that are only intended to be accessed by Savannah Technical College officials, college administrators, or faculty members. - 3.
+Fabrication

-Fabrication - 4.
-The falsification of any information or citation in an examination or any other written or oral work submitted for evaluation and/or a grade. - 5.
+- 4. The falsification of any information or citation in an examination or any other written or oral work submitted for evaluation and/or a grade. - 5.
 Plagiarism - a.
 Submitting another's published or unpublished work in whole, in part or in paraphrase, as one's own without fully and properly crediting the author with footnotes, quotation marks, citations, or bibliographical reference. - b.
-Submitting as one's own original work, material obtained from an individual or agency without reference to the person or agency as the source of the material. - c.
-Submitting as one's own original work material that has been produced through unacknowledged collaboration with others without release in writing from collaborators.
+Submitting as one's own original work, material obtained from an individual or agency without reference to the person or agency as the source of the material. - Submitting as one's own original work material that has been produced through unacknowledged collaboration with others without release in writing from collaborators.